Last Updated on November 12, 2022 by Audrey Scott

 Make your way from the high desert outpost of Murghab through a series of mountainous roads with views of the Hindu Kush in Pakistan to Langar at the start of the lush Wakhan Valley.
 The local Pamiri people are renowned for being some of the friendliest people on earth; they will literally try to give you the shirt the back if you need it.
 Try to fit in a visit to Bibi Fatima hot springs (supposedly good for fertility) and the nearby ruined fortress.
 You’ll be peeking into Afghanistan across the river the whole way.

 To visit the Pamir Mountains, you have to get a GBAO permit at the same time you apply for your visa.
-When we did this at the Tajik Embassy in Kyrgyzstan it was a rather easy process.
+It's now supposedly available online as an e-visa these days which simplifies the process greatly.

 Tajik Air Over the Pamir Mountains

 Easily the most frightening and stunning flight we’ve ever been on.
 In an unpressurized plane where person and bag has been weighed before takeoff, we flew through (not over, through) the on the way from Khorog in the Pamir Mountains to Tajikistan's capital city of Dushanbe.

 Once you get to Dushanbe, we recommend spending time in the fresh markets – people are incredibly friendly and curious.